rsrevision.com/ethical theory

 (b) ‘Relativist systems give no convincing reasons why people should bother to be good.’
 Discuss.
 [17]

-I would advise students to see this as a question about Situation Ethics and answer accordingly.
+(taken from the OCR website) - I would advise students to see this as a question about Situation Ethics and answer accordingly.

 (a) Explain why some people believe that there are no moral absolutes.
 [33]